Table of Contents

 Bottom line?
 Good planning isn’t about long documents.
 It’s about knowing your ground, your product, and your margin of error.

-Step 2: Choosing the Right Location
+Step 2: Choosing the right location

 Proximity matters